knightsUCF/CarRacing/Log.md

 The AI is coming together nicely.
 Though we don't know why sometimes two cars will overlap, even though we have properly spaced them apart.
 Getting unexpected behaviour here.

+The spacing here works for a 64 x 64 tile.
+When we increase the size of the tile, we will also need to adjust the spawning ranges here.

     using System.Collections;
     using System.Collections.Generic;
     using UnityEngine;